Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

   - type: two column
     text: |
-      Modals are used when it is necessary to interrupt users with a message or request for certain actions.
-Modals retain focus until dismissed or a certain action has been taken, such as:
+      Use modals when it is necessary to interrupt users with a message or request for certain actions.
+      For example:

       * __Confirmation acknowledgement__ from users regarding the consequences followed by their decision
       * __Providing additional information__
       * __Asking for a decision__

-      Use them sparingly as they are interruptive which could potentially create frustration.
+      Use them sparingly as they are interruptive.
+For screen reader users, it is especially frustrating because they’ll lose their place in the application.

     contents: